Diagnostic MCP Server

 - Canonical taxonomy —

 data/psychopathia-taxonomy.json.
-55 dysfunctions across 8 axes with DSM-style descriptions, diagnostic criteria, etiology, mitigation.
+79 dysfunctions across 9 axes with DSM-style descriptions, diagnostic criteria, etiology, mitigation.
 Authored by Nell Watson.
 Stable, auditable, versioned.
-(Note: the JSON retains the legacy 1–8 numbering; the MCP and book Appendix A use 2–9.
-Slugs disambiguate across either scheme.) - Pattern layer — one YAML file per dysfunction under
+(Note: the JSON, the MCP, and book Appendix A all use the 2–10 axis numbering.
+Slugs disambiguate across schemes.) - Pattern layer — one YAML file per dysfunction under

 research/mcp/exemplars/andresearch/mcp/axes/axis<N>/.
-LLM-drafted, human-reviewed guidance that operationalises each dysfunction into probes, behavioural signatures, peer-observation rubrics, differential rules, severity grades, and intervention protocols. - Exemplars — three hand-written anchor patterns used as few-shot templates during drafting: 2.1 Synthetic Confabulation (self-report partial), 2.2 Pseudological Introspection (self-report compromised-structural), H.7 Mutual Escalation Spirals (hybrid, relational_signatures first-class).
+LLM-drafted, human-reviewed guidance that operationalises each dysfunction into probes, behavioural signatures, peer-observation rubrics, differential rules, severity grades, and intervention protocols. - Exemplars — three hand-written anchor patterns used as few-shot templates during drafting: 2.1 Synthetic Confabulation (self-report unreliable), 2.2 Pseudological Introspection (self-report compromised-structural), 10.14 Mutual Escalation Spirals (hybrid, relational_signatures first-class).

 - Manifest —